Ex Machina (film): Filming

 Principal photography began on 15 July 2013 and was shot over four weeks at Pinewood Studios and two weeks at Juvet Landscape Hotel in Valldalen, Norway.
 It was filmed in digital at 4K resolution.
 Fifteen thousand tungsten pea bulb lights were installed into the sets to avoid the fluorescent light often used in science-fiction films.

 The film is shot in live-action, with all visual effects done in post-production.
-During filming, there were no special effects, greenscreen, or tracking markers used.
+During filming, there were no greenscreen or tracking markers used.
 Ava's robot body was achieved using a detailed costume, a full bodysuit made from polyurethane with metal powder poured onto it to create the mesh.
 There were lines on the costume to make it easier for VFX company DNEG to remove parts of the costume in post-production digitally.
 To create Ava's robotic features, scenes were filmed both with and without Vikander's presence, allowing the background behind her to be captured.
 The parts necessary to keep, especially her hands and face, were then rotoscoped, while the rest was digitally painted out and the background behind her restored.
 Vikander's performance was transferred to the CGI robot's movements using camera and body tracks.
 In total, there were about 800 VFX shots, of which approximately 350 were "robot" shots.
 Other visual effects included Ava's clothes when shown through the transparent areas of her body, Nathan's blood after being stabbed, and the interiors of the artificial brains.

-The house that was prominently featured in the movie was also featured in the BBC programme "World's Most Extraordinary Homes".
+The house that was prominently featured in the film was also featured in the BBC programme World's Most Extraordinary Homes.